Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: Introduction

-where $\rho(x,s,t)$ is at time $t$ the probability density of neurons at location $x\in \mathbb T^d := \sfrac{\R^d}{( L \Z)^d}$, $L\in\R_+^*$, with activity level $s\in[0,+\infty)$.
-This model aims to describe a network of noisy neurons, where the neurons activity levels are spatially connected on a toroidal geometry.
+which aims to describe a network of noisy neurons.
+In this nonlinear Fokker--Planck type model, $\rho(x,s,t)$ is at time $t$ the probability density of neurons at location $x\in \mathbb T^d$, with activity level $s\in[0,+\infty)$.
+Here, $\mathbb T^d$ is the $d$-dimensional square torus of length $L$ endowed with the quotient topology, $\mathbb T^d := \sfrac{\R^d}{( L \Z)^d}$, as the neurons activity levels are assumed to be spatially connected on a toroidal geometry.
 The interactions between the neurons are modeled through the periodic connectivity function $W$ weighting the averaging in space of the mean activity levels of the neurons.
-The network of neurons is assumed to receive a constant external input through $B$.
-The total input signal to each neuron is then controlled through the modulation function $\Phi$.
-The parameter $\sigma$ determines the noise level in the network, and to prohibit the activity level from becoming negative, a no-flux boundary condition is prescribed at $s=0$:
+The network of neurons is assumed to receive a constant external input through $B$, and the total input signal to each neuron is then controlled through the modulation function $\Phi$.
+The parameter $\tau$ is the system's relaxation time, and $\sigma$ determines the noise level in the network.
+To prohibit the activity level from becoming negative, a no-flux boundary condition is prescribed at $s=0$:

 for all $(x,t)\in\mathbb T^d\times\R_+$.
-Last, we make the assumption that the neurons are distributed homogeneously in space, thereby imposing
+Last, we make the assumption that the neurons are distributed homogeneously in space, thereby imposing that any initial datum $\rho^0$ satisfies

 Since there is no movement of neurons in space and owing to the no-flux boundary condition, it can be checked that for any smooth solution this property propagates in time to the density $\rho(x,\cdot,t)$.